RobTillaart/AD520X/README.md

   - e.g. to be used for **stereo** channels.
   - array cascade = 0xFF or pm_A.
   - It will follow pm_A for certain percentage default 100.

+## Support

+If you appreciate my libraries, you can support the development and maintenance.
+Improve the quality of the libraries by providing issues and Pull Requests, or donate through PayPal or GitHub sponsors.

+Thank you,